 Resource management is all about understanding the complex relationship between resources and projects.

 For instance, in the events example described above, your Resource Manager would need to understand the impact that moving resources from one event to another will have on the rest of the business.
 While it might seem easy to shift Jenny and James from project 1 to project 5 due to a shortfall of resources in the latter, this will have consequences later on for project 1, and may even impact deadlines on other projects too.

 Resource Managers need to understand nothing happens in a vacuum, and that changing resource allocation will impact on the company’s ability to deliver.
 Again, a tool like Tempus Resource helps Resource Managers here; its heat maps let you see how changing allocation will impact on the level of work other resources have to do.

-Do you have a Resource Manager yet?
+Do you have an effective Resource Manager yet?

-The Resource Manager role is becoming an increasingly important position, especially for organizations that manage numerous people and projects.
+The effective Resource Manager role is becoming an increasingly important position, especially for organizations that manage numerous people and projects.
 Whether you employ a professional Resource Manager, or decide to retrain existing employees, ensuring they have the right skills and the right tools to do the job is key.